egkristi/llm-langgraph/README.md

 - **Custom Prompts**: Define your own agent personalities
 - **Tool Integration**: Agents have access to different tools based on their type
 - **Performance Metrics**: Track response times in debug mode

+## Conversation Management

+The application includes a robust conversation management system:

+- **Automatic Saving**: All conversations are automatically saved as JSON files in the 'conversations' folder
+- **Conversation Browser**: Browse and filter past conversations by group chat name
+- **Metadata Storage**: Each conversation file includes metadata about participants and settings
+- **Conversation Reloading**: Reload any past conversation to continue where you left off
+- **Preview Feature**: Preview conversation content before loading

+All saved conversations are accessible through the "Conversations" tab in the Group Chat Management section, where you can filter, browse, and reload past discussions.